GageJohnsond/Discord-Exchange/README.md

 ## Currency Earning

-Users can earn $CCD (CH3F Clan Dollars) in several ways
+Users can earn currency by being active in the server.